-Statistics show that education has a large scale impact on the an individual, improving the quality of life for not only himself but the larger society.
+Statistics show that education has a large scale impact on an individual, improving the quality of life for not only him or herself but the larger society.
 It has been shown to reduce crime, income inequality and help keep labor markets robust.
 Unfortunately, not every part of the global population gets equal access to quality education.
 In 2016, UNICEF released a report on global education stating that,

 - In low-income countries only 67% of children made it to the last grade of primary education and 30% of children from the poorest households had never been to school.